Guided reading

 Guided reading is "small-group reading instruction designed to provide differentiated teaching that supports students in developing reading proficiency".
 The small group model allows students to be taught in a way that is intended to be more focused on their specific needs, accelerating their progress.

+The approach has been questioned for its efficacy and is increasingly faced with scrutiny since reporting by Emily Hanford in “Sold a Story” during 2022-2023 and more recently in a New Yorker Article about the poor research behind these methods.